-Community facilities (as listed below) should be retained where possible, and every effort should be made to work with the local community to investigate potential solutions to avoid any unnecessary loss of these valued facilities and services.
+Community facilities (as listed below and shown on the Policy Maps) should be retained where possible, and every effort should be made to work with the local community to investigate potential solutions to avoid any unnecessary loss of these valued facilities and services.
 Proposals that would allow such facilities to modernise and adapt for future needs are encouraged.

-- Church and Church Yard / Cemetery
+- CF1 Church and Church Yard

+- CF2 Cemetery

-- Primary School
+- CF3 Primary School

-- Village Hall and associated parking
+- CF4 Village Hall and associated parking

-- Bus Shelter and bus service
+- CF5 Bus Shelter and bus service

-- Public House and skittle alley
+- CF6 Public House and skittle alley

-- Village Shop
+- CF7 Village Shop

-- Parish Room
+- CF8 Parish Room

-- Parish Toilet(s)
+- CF9 Parish Toilet(s)

-- Play Area
+- CF10 Play Area

-- Allotments
+- CF11 Allotments